abdulrehman043/abdulrehman043/README.md

 ## 👀 About Me

-I'm a software developer with a passion for web development and a strong interest in creating both frontend and backend solutions.
+I'm a software developer with a passion for innovations and a strong interest in creating both frontend and backend solutions.
 I enjoy building web applications and working with a variety of technologies to bring ideas to life.

 ## 💼 Skills